-Magaluf is located in the south west of Mallorca and is close to Palma city and the airport.
+Magaluf is located in the southwest of Mallorca and is close to Palma city and the airport.
 It’s approximately a 25 minute drive from the airport, 29km/18miles.
-From Palma city center it’s around 23 minutes.
+From Palma city centre it’s around 23 minutes.

-Magaluf has become famous for two things.
-One is its extensive white sand beach.
-The turquoise waters of the bay have gently formed a gentle crescent shaped beach over time.
+Magaluf boasts an extensive white sandy beach.
+The turquoise waters of the bay have gently formed a crescent shaped beach over time.
 It’s just under 1km long, which is around the length of 10 football fields.